 - making art is what makes you an artist

 - your body of work will come alive over time

 - your tools are your friends, love them & care for them

-- you don't necessarily have to ask permission
+- you don't have to ask permission

-- don't make it overly complicated
+- don't overthink it

 - carry your tools with you, whenever possible